Trump’s last-minute tantrum throws pandemic relief effort into chaos

 What remained unclear Wednesday was whether Democrats would force a confrontation on the House floor, prompting a Republican to publicly object on camera to bigger checks.

-Under long-standing House practice, such live unanimous consent requests are not in order unless they have been precleared by each party's leadership.
-But that policy is established at the speaker's discretion and Pelosi could change it to allow for a televised spectacle Thursday morning.
+Under long-standing House practice, such live unanimous consent requests are not in order unless they have been pre-cleared by each party's leadership.
+But that policy is established at the speaker's discretion, and Pelosi could change it to allow for a televised spectacle Thursday morning.

 Underscoring the bizarre circumstances, Pelosi’s letter to Democratic lawmakers began with the words: “Just when you think you have seen it all.”